 Air Quality Successes And Resources

 - Texas has one of the most extensive, aggressive air monitoring programs in the nation.
-Air monitors across Texas provide more than 26 million data points per year.
+There are more stationary monitors that measure volatile organic compounds (like benzene) in the state of Texas than in any other state.

 - In 2014, all monitors in Texas had annual average benzene concentrations below the state’s safe level (Air Monitoring Comparison Value or AMCV).